Nonlinear realisation approach to topologically massive supergravity: Conclusion

 There is a remarkable feature of uniqueness in the proposed approach to $\cN=1$ supergravity.
 The explicit structure of the first local supersymmetry \eqref{2.188} is uniquely determined by the coset construction under consideration.
 In the case of topologically massive supergravity \eqref{TMS}, the structure of the second local supersymmetry \eqref{2.222} is modelled on the first one, eq. \eqref{2.188}.
 In the case of cosmological topologically massive supergravity, the second supersymmetry is deformed by $m$-dependent contributions.

+The action for cosmological topologically massive supergravity, eq. \eqref{CTMS}, involves two different functionals, which are separately invariant under the two local supersymmetry transformations.
+The first functional $S_{\rm AdS} = S_{\text{SG}}+S_{\text{super-cosm}} $ is a combination of four terms with fixed relative coefficients.
+The second functional $S_{\text{CSG}}$ is a combination of two terms with fixed relative coefficients.
+Changing at least one of the relative coefficients breaks explicitly the second local supersymmetry, and then the resulting action describes a model for spontaneously broken $\cN=1$ supergravity.

 In principle, our construction, which is a natural application of the ideas pioneered by Volkov and Soroka \cite{VS,VS2}, may be generalised to include more general models for massive $\cN=1$ supergravity constructed in \cite{Andringa:2009yc, BHRST10} and recast in the superspace setting of \cite{Kuzenko:2015jda}.
 That would require a further deformation of the second local supersymmetry transformation.
-Of course, the massive supergravity theories of \cite{Andringa:2009yc, BHRST10, Kuzenko:2015jda} were constructed using off-shell supergravity techniques, and our nonlinear realisation approach to supergravity is not a competitor to the off-shell methods.
+Of course, the massive supergravity theories of \cite{Andringa:2009yc, BHRST10, Kuzenko:2015jda} were constructed using off-shell supergravity techniques, and our nonlinear realisation approach to supergravity is not a competitor to the off-shell methods, simply due to the fact that the second local supersymmetry is on-shell.
 It is still quite remarkable that the structure of $\cN=1$ Poincar\'e supergravity is uniquely determined by applying the formalism of nonlinear realisations.

 The Volkov-Soroka approach was also inspirational for a recent work \cite{CDS} in which the minimal massive gravity theory of \cite{Bergshoeff:2014pca} was shown to be a particular case of a more general `minimal massive gravity' arising upon spontaneous breaking of a local symmetry in a Chern-Simons gravity based on a Hietarinta or Maxwell algebra.
 It would be interesting to extend the construction of \cite{CDS} to the supersymmetric case. \\